NVIDIA/deepops/examples/kubeflow-pipeline-deploy/README.md

 ### Example models:

-To download models that will work out of the box see [the TensorRT Inference Serve guid](https://docs.nvidia.com/deeplearning/sdk/tensorrt-inference-server-master-branch-guide/docs/run.html#example-model-repository)
+To download models that will work out of the box see [the Triton Inference Server guide](https://docs.nvidia.com/deeplearning/sdk/triton-inference-server-master-branch-guide/docs/run.html#example-model-repository)

 ### Usage